Tiny-Earth/DemoSite/site/src/intro.md

     How would you describe your course’s approach to equity?

-    - The learning environment is fair for everyone because it is the same for everyone.
+    - The course climate is fair for everyone because it is the same for everyone.
-    - The learning environment meets students where they are and supports them in engaging with the content and skills.
+    - The course climate meets students where they are and supports them in engaging with the content and skills.

     What aspects of your course are you most excited to revise or improve through this Scientific Teaching Course?